 Indspire Youth Laureates Cross Canada Tour - Indspire

-Indspire will highlight exceptional accomplishments by Indigenous people, who will tell their stories to Canadians.
-This cross-Canada tour will showcase the great diversity that exists in this country’s population, and engage and empower youth to participate in the movement towards reconciliation.
+This cross-Canada tour aims to highlight the outstanding achievements by Indigenous people who will tell their stories to Canadians across the country.
+This tour will highlight the considerable diversity of this country’s population, and engage and empower youth to participate in the movement towards reconciliation.

 La Grande Traversée - Les Productions Rivard and Zone3 Producteurs (in French only)

 Follow the adventures of 10 Canadians as they travel from La Rochelle, France to Canada!
 La Grande Traversée is a French language television series re-creating the historic journey of French settlers to Canada.